 With the increasing file size, using traditional version control solutions like GitHub becomes difficult.
-Artwork proofing and management platforms such as Artwork Flow come with built-in version control.
-The cloud storage attached to the project also comes with version control.
-This system allows the stakeholders to revert to a previous version in case of any error.
+Artwork proofing and management platforms such as Artwork Flow come with built-in version control, while online proofing software streamlines collaboration and review processes.
+The cloud storage attached to the project also comes with version control, enabling stakeholders to revert to a previous version in case of any error.

 View correct colors irrespective of displays